Why Most Small Business Brands Look Cheap (And How to Fix It)

 timelessness

-Businesses that overload logos often appear less experienced because the design feels visually insecure.
+Businesses that use overly complicated logos often seem less experienced because the design feels uncertain.Strong branding doesn’t try to show everything at once.

 How to Fix It